kulvind3r/GamingGaiden/Manual.md

 After setting up database share make sure all PCs are added to Gaming Gaiden

 Then, on each installation of Gaming Gaiden set the correct pc as current pc in *Settings => Gaming PCs* section.

+*Current PC = PC on which current instance of app is installed*

 Games will be tagged to the gaming pc on which they are played and pc usage will be updated using session times.